Chapter 8

 "Nowhere.
 That's the point."

-"You literally designed a bridge in the Azores that sways."
+"Says the man who built a bridge in the Azores that sways."

 "Okay wait," Grace said.
 "What if the light responded to sound?"